oskitone/scout/readme.md

       6. Separate and strip the other side of wires.
 Make sure they don't touch!
          ![010306@0.5x.jpg](images/pcb_assembly/010306@0.5x.jpg)
       7. Insert three AAA batteries, matching their "+" and "-" sides to the battery holder's labels.
       8. _TEST: Using a multimeter, measure the total voltage on those two wires.
-It should measure the sum of the three indivual batteries' voltages.
-When done, remove batteries to prevent accidentally draining them if the exposed wires touch._
+It should measure the sum of the three indivual batteries' voltages -- ideally 3.6 to 4.5, depending on what kind of batteries they are.
+When done, remove the batteries to prevent accidentally draining them if the exposed wires touch._
          ![010308@0.5x.jpg](images/pcb_assembly/010308@0.5x.jpg)
 2. **Power up**
    1. Solder LED at **D1**